ClearwaterUK/UltrakULL/README.md

 No, for the same reason as above.
 It does not alter any gameplay aspects that would give an unfair advantage in any way, and as such, will be safe to set Cybergrind highscores with.
+If for some reason your Cybergrind highscores are not being submitted, and you are sure they should be doing so, feel free to shoot a message on our Discord and I will take a look at it.

 ### Can voice lines from characters be translated?